 There are several elements that make up the cut of a diamond.
-But for most people buying diamonds or selling diamonds, it is the type of cut that means the most.
-This is what you will likely discuss with your diamond sales professional and what you need to know about any loose diamond before you buy or sell it.
-Here is the breakdown of the different cuts:
+For most people buying or selling diamonds, it is the type of cut that means the most.
+This is what you will likely discuss with your diamond sales professional and what you need to know about any loose diamond before you buy or sell them.
+Following is the breakdown of the different cuts:

-Standard Round Brilliant Cut – A standard round brilliant diamond is the most popular diamond cut.
-It is a round cut stone with either 57 or 58 facets on it.
+- Standard Round Brilliant Cut – A standard round brilliant diamond is the most popular diamond cut.
+It is round cut stone with either 57 or 58 facets on it.

-Step Cut – This term is used to described a cutting style that has long, narrow facets that are cut in rows parallel to the girdle.
+- Step Cut – This term is used to describe a cutting style that has long, narrow facets that are cut in rows parallel to the girdle.
 Typically, there are three rows in a stone.

 One of the biggest misconceptions about diamonds is that most people think all diamonds are colorless.
 Grading color is not easy to do on diamonds.
-A master color GIA color grading scale is helpful in grading an accurate color to a diamond.
-We often get customers in our Quincy, MA shop, saying they have a colorless diamond, when in reality, diamonds actually come in a wide range of colors.
+A master GIA color grading scale is helpful in grading an accurate color for a diamond.
+We often get customers in our shop saying they have a colorless diamond when in reality, diamonds actually come in a wide range of colors.

-Color has a lot of impact on the value of your diamond.
-Most people don’t even realize these slight color differences at first, but when you place two diamonds of two different colors next to each other it can be very easy to tell the difference.
+Color has a lot of impact on the value of a diamond.
+Most people don’t even realize these slight color differences at first, but when you place two diamonds of two different colors next to each other, it can be very easy to tell the difference.
 Diamonds are less desirable when the stone is dark or grey looking compared to bright white.
-With social media and the active selfie lifestyle that exists in our culture today; it is wise to purchase G or better color.
+With social media and the active selfie lifestyle that exists in our culture today, it is wise to purchase a “G” or better on the color scale, which will be explained below.
 Your local diamond dealer may provide assistance in selecting the appropriate color.

-Actual colorless diamonds are very rare and therefore very valuable.
-Most people don’t have colorless diamonds, they instead have diamonds that are in normal color range, which goes from colorless to light yellow and eventually light brown.
+True colorless diamonds are very rare and therefore very valuable.
+Most people don’t have colorless diamonds, they instead have diamonds that are in normal color range, which goes from colorless to light yellow all the way to light brown.
 They appear on a scale known as the D-to-Z scale that depicts the diamond’s hue.

 Colorless Diamonds (D-F)

-The most rare colorless diamond will be rated “D.” However, any diamond that has a D, E or F rating is considered colorless.
+The rarest colorless diamond will be rated “D.” However, any diamond that has a D, E or F rating is considered colorless.